WbLiu7/Solidification_crack_model/README.md

 # Solidification_cracking_model
 A software for solidification cracking assessment.
 This software is based on our recently proposed solidification cracking model that considers solid bridge fracture:
-Liu, Wenbin, et al. "Modeling solidification cracking: A new perspective on solid bridge fracture", submitted.
+Liu, Wenbin, et al. "Modeling solidification cracking: A new perspective on solid bridge fracture", J. Mech.
+Phys.
+Solids 188(2024), 105651.

 # Installation
 This software was built on the Matlab 2019, and its running needs the support from Matlab Runtime.